patschu11/dynamatic/docs/fpga24/UsingDynamatic.md

 }
 ```

 This simple kernel multiplies a number by itself at each iteration of a simple loop from 0 to any number `N` where the corresponding element of an array equals 0.
-The function returns the accumulated value after the loop exits.
+The function returns the calculated value after the loop exits.

 ## Using Dynamatic's frontend

 ### Interactive mode

-We will now use Dynamatic's frontend in interactive mode to compile the `loop_accumulate` kernel into a VHDL design in a couple of simple commands.
+We will now use Dynamatic's frontend in interactive mode to compile the `loop_multiply` kernel into a VHDL design in a couple of simple commands.

 > [!IMPORTANT]
 > In a terminal, from Dynamatic's top-level folder, run the following.